Xela3026/yabbr-docs/docs/contacts/opt-out-lists.md

 toc_max_heading_level: 5
 ---

+import BrandName from '@site/src/components/BrandName';
 import CustomisableImage from '@site/src/components/CustomisableImage';
 import Tag from '@site/src/components/Tag';

 # Opt-Out Lists

 An Opt-Out List is a collection of contacts within your workspace.
 They can be used in a [Campaign](../campaigns/general.md) to store all the recipients that opt out of the campaign ([Opt-Out](../campaigns/general.md#opt-out)).
 They can also be used in Campaigns to specify a group of contacts to exclude from receiving the campaign ([Exclusion Lists](../campaigns/general.md#exclusion-lists)).
-You can also add contacts to an opt-out list via [Yabbr Chat Actions](../yabbr-chat/chat.md#actions).
+You can also add contacts to an opt-out list via [<BrandName/> Chat Actions](../yabbr-chat/chat.md#actions).

 ## Setup